masikol/preprocess16S/README.md

 ## Description

-Script preprocess16S.py is designed for preprocessing Illumina paired-end reads of 16S rDNA amplicons.
+Script preprocess16S is designed for preprocessing Illumina paired-end reads of 16S rDNA amplicons.

 It's main purpose is to detect and remove reads, which originate from other samples (aka "**crosstalks**") depending on presence/absence of PCR primer sequences in these reads.
 If PCR primer sequences are found at 5'-ends of both PE reads, therefore, it is a read from 16S rDNA and we need it.
-Otherwise preprocess16S considers this pair of reads crosstalk and discards it.
+Otherwise preprocess16S considers this pair of reads as crosstalks and discards it.
 After that preprocess16S removes primer sequences from reads.

+Also, it can do the same thing with single-end reads.
+In this case the program seeks for primer only at one end (5' one) of a read, therefore it is not suitable for merged PE reads.

 Limitation: preprocess16S can only detect crosstalks originating from non-16S samples.

-Moreover, script can merge paired-end reads together with [NGmerge](https://github.com/jsh58/NGmerge) program;
+Moreover, script can merge paired-end reads together with [NGmerge](https://github.com/jsh58/NGmerge) program after removing crosstalks.

 Script is written in Python 3 and does not support Python 2.